 Volunteers and interns are expected to abide by the Libraries’ policies and procedures and external regulations that govern their actions including, but not limited to, those relating to ethical behavior, safety, confidentiality, protected health information, computer use, financial responsibility, and drug use.
 Volunteers and interns are expected to conduct themselves in a businesslike and courteous manner, consistent with the high quality service goals of the Libraries.
 A willful disregard for or deliberate violation of University or Library policies and expectations will result in termination.

-Appointments, assignments of duty, and dismissals of volunteers or interns are the responsibility of the department supervisor or Director of Libraries and are not subject to the employment policies and procedures of the University of Texas at Dallas.
+Appointments, assignments of duty, and dismissals of volunteers or interns are the responsibility of the department supervisor or Dean of Libraries and are not subject to the employment policies and procedures of the University of Texas at Dallas.
 Volunteers or interns must agree to a specific work program and schedule with their supervisors.
 They are responsible for notifying their supervisors when they are unable to report for work.
 If the work is being done to complete a course or degree requirement (i.e., a practicum), the library supervisor and the practicum supervisor shall agree on an assignment for the intern/practicum student.
 Volunteers and interns are not covered by the Fair Labor Standards Act and are not considered employees for any purpose.
 Therefore, they are not eligible for compensation or benefits as a result of their association with the University Libraries.

 No employer-employee relationship shall be deemed to exist between an individual serving as a volunteer, intern, or practicum student and the University Libraries.
 There is no promise to pay or hire a volunteer/intern for services rendered.
 All persons serving in a volunteer capacity are not covered by worker's compensation insurance and must sign a UT-System Volunteer Release Form before they start their volunteer work.